 ARI has delivered more than 4.5 million copies of Ayn Rand’s novels to students since 2002—a number that is going to grow more rapidly than ever now that we have the ability to deliver low-cost eBook editions of the novels.

 How is this an accomplishment?
 When people are given free books, they have nothing invested in them and are less likely to read them than if they had paid for them.
 Although teachers make a “commitment” to teach the books, when schools and teachers get books for free, they have less incentive to teach them.
-I don’t see the payoff of 4.5 million books.
+I don’t see the payoff of 4.5 million free books.

 How many students seriously read those books?
 No one knows.
 Perhaps few.
 Most of the books are flimsy copies of Anthem.
 Is Anthem even the right content to introduce Ayn Rand?
 I don’t think so.
 It does not hook people the way The Fountainhead does.